 - Familiarity with Various Search Engines and Ranking Factors

 - Google Tools (Google Analytics, Google Search Console)

 In “Climbing the Digital Marketing Tree,” I describe SEO as “mid-range fruit.”
 It’s not something you can tackle quickly; it takes time to produce results.
 Some SEO tasks aren’t done repetitively either.
 Your research, for example, will be performed once and then left for a while.
 Your technical SEO aspects may also be short-term work.

 Conversely, your link-building and content will likely be continuous, with analytics providing regular insights as to how the work is going.
 Depending on the scale of your SEO strategy, some of these aspects are full-time jobs by themselves, while other aspects may be project-based or part-time.

 Identify What Successful SEO Looks Like to Your Organization

 As mentioned, it can take time for SEO results to appear since many factors are involved.
 For example, if you write a fantastic optimized page and none of your competitors are using the keyword you are for that page, you’re still waiting for Google to crawl and index the page before people begin to see it in search engines.

-If there are competitors using that keyword, you have technical aspects holding your site back, search engines don’t think your site is the most reliable source for information on the subject, or they don’t trust your reputation, it could take months before you start to see the results.
+If competitors are using that keyword, you have technical aspects holding your site back, search engines don’t think your site is the most reliable source for information on the subject, or they don’t trust your reputation, it could take months before you start to see the results.

 Particularly in the early days of kicking off an SEO strategy, you want to focus more on measuring things like error resolution and tasks completed versus increased traffic.
 A few general KPIs for SEO campaigns are provided as examples.